taext/later_links/README.md

 **paper_links** is a Python Linux CLI to create random (unused) link shortener URLs and QR codes from one or all of 5 link shortener providers.

 ## What's the idea?
-The idea is that these QR codes containing unused links can be printed now and then used as links at a later time, using the appropriate link shortener provider and choosing the custom link option.
+The idea is that these QR codes containing unused links can be printed now and then used as links at a later time (using the link shortener provider's, e.g. bit.ly, interface and choosing the custom link option).

 They are links that can be physically printed now and defined later *by the user of the printed material*.